17 Things That Can Hurt Your Property Value and Which Ones You Can Fix

 Part of your curb appeal is actually seeing key features of your home from the curb.
 If your house looks like you’ll need a machete to access the front door, it’s time to take a serious look at your landscaping.

+First impressions matter, and overgrown bushes or dying trees can send the wrong message.
+Poor landscaping signals neglect and hints at bigger maintenance issues inside the home.
+Dead trees can also pose a safety hazard, especially in storm-prone areas.
 Having a house overtaken by trees, bushes, and weeds is not only unattractive but can also create hazards.
 Overgrowth can present fire dangers in some regions, or attract bugs and other creatures that could damage your house.
-Also, ugly landscaping like an unstable dead tree could pose a physical hazard as well.

 Having a solid roof over your head protects everything else in your house and can make a big difference in your overall property value.
 Some signs that your roof could need some attention are physical damage, worn-out shingles, or obvious leaks.